-- Microwaves are also more hygienic, easier to clean and use up less space.
+- Microwave ovens are also more hygienic, easier to clean and use up less space.

 - You can use a conventional oven to do many different things.
 You can bake, toast and grill as well as cooking.
 Microwave ovens don’t afford you the same choice.